 Online Doctor of Psychology (PsyD) Degree

-While a PhD program focuses more on research and scholarly publication, a PsyD education provides clinically focused curriculum and is considered an applied degree.
-Typical topics covered over the course of this program include:
+While a PhD program typically focuses more on research and scholarly publication, a PsyD education usually provides a clinically focused curriculum and is considered an applied degree.
+Typical topics covered in PsyD programs include:

 - Cultural diversity